-43 The Massachusetts Securities Division and NASAA supported the proposal.
-The ABA Committee recommended deleting "legal services" from the proposal because it would be duplicative of NASD Rule 2710(C)(3)(iii).
+NASAA and the Massachusetts Securities Division supported the proposal.
+The ABA Committee recommended deleting "Legal services" from the proposal because it would be duplicative of NASD Rule 2710(C)(3)(iii).

-44 Proposed amendment to Rule 2810(b)(4)(C)(ii)(d).
+Proposed amendment to Rule 2810(b)(4)(C)(ii)(d).

-45 Instead, the maximum amount of O & O expenses would have remained fifteen percent of the gross proceeds of the offering (which amount would include: (1) Issuer expenses; (2) compensation up to the maximum of ten percent of gross proceeds; and (3) due diligence expenses that are supported by a detailed and itemized invoice).
+Instead, the maximum amount of O & O expenses would remain fifteen percent of the gross proceeds of the offering (which amount would include: (1) issuer expenses; (2) compensation up to the maximum of ten percent of gross proceeds; and (3) due diligence expenses that are supported by a detailed and itemized invoice).